silverstripeltd/silverstripe-forager/docs/en/12_v2_migration.md

 - `getIndexesForClassName(string $class): array (Functionality replaced by getIndexConfigurationsForClassName())`
 - `getIndexesForDocument(DocumentInterface $doc): array (Functionality replaced by getIndexConfigurationsForDocument())`
 - `getClassesForIndex(string $index): array` use `IndexConfiguration::getIndexDataForSuffix($suffix)->getClasses()` instead

+### 8. Subsites has become a separate module

+Support for [subsites](https://github.com/silverstripe/silverstripe-subsites) has moved to a separate [forager subsites](https://github.com/silverstripeltd/silverstripe-forager-subsites) module.
+This is to separate concerns more and reduce complexity of the main module.

+**How to update:**

+- Install the [forager subsites](https://github.com/silverstripeltd/silverstripe-forager-subsites) and update configuration - refer to the module's documentation.

+### 9. New Fluent support module

+Support for [Fluent](https://github.com/tractorcow-farm/silverstripe-fluent/) is now available via the [Forager Fluent](https://github.com/silverstripeltd/silverstripe-forager-fluent) module.

+---

 ## List of all API changes